bfaria13/Pruning_approaches/README.md

-### This repo presents some interesting examples of how to use pruning approach to accelerate CNN models
+### This repo presents some interesting examples of how to use pruning approach to accelerate CNN models.

 ### In addition, Knowledge distilation is used to recovery the prediction power of pruned model based on high accuracy pretrained teacher model